colefuerth/BFG-Research/README.md

 ### The Arduino

 The arduino will interface with all hardware devices over I2C.
 Whenever a request comes in for an update on a device from the Pi, the Arduino will read data on the appropriate I2C interface, and return the data as a csv string.

+Documentation on Arduino serial interface is found [in the readme](src/arduino/README.md).